stevemckinney/iamsteve/data/blog/00104-feature-detection-with-css.md

 date: "2015-12-08T07:30:00+00:00"
 lastmod: "2016-12-05T21:18:32+00:00"
 summary: "Feature detection is a core part of day to day life as someone who makes websites.
 It’s one of those features I usually hand off to Modernizr.
 I recently saw a tweet, which spurred the curiosity to see if we’re ready to use the @supports feature query.
 Now is definitely a good time to start."
-metadesc: You can now use CSS for feature detection using @supports feature queries.
+metadesc: "You can now use CSS for feature detection using @supports feature queries.
 This post shows you how can use it today and replace the likes of Modernizr. "
 theme: "#fffbf2"
 tags: ["Code", "CSS"]
 categories: ["Code"]